-This course will meet requirements for training in arrest methods, search and seizure, and arrest control techniques pursuant to California Penal Code Section 832.
+Credit course taken for CR/NC only This course will meet requirements for training in arrest methods, search and seizure, and arrest control techniques pursuant to California Penal Code Section 832.
 Firearms training will not be included in this course.

-ADJ-53 Firearms: 832 PC 1.5 Units/1.5 hours LEC
+ADJ-53 Firearms: 832 PC

-Designed as an introduction to law enforcement firearms use in the State of California.
+1.5 Units / 1.5 hours LEC Credit course for grade or Pass/No Pass Designed as an introduction to law enforcement firearms use in the State of California.
 Prerequisite: Firearms Training Clearance letter from the California Department of Justice.